Sliman4/slimebook/book/contributing.md

 Contents
 ```

+## Writing guidelines

+- Be clear and concise.
+If you can explain something in 1 sentence, don't use 3
+- Use simple words.
+Don't use technical words unless necessary.
+The main audience of the
+  book is non-technical users who are new to NEAR, or new to web3 / crypto, we don't
+  want to scare them.
+But depending on the level of the page, more advanced concepts are
+  welcome
+- Use images and videos if they can help to understand the topic
+- Use links to other pages in the book and to external resources
+- If you want to contribute but it's too much for you, you can still send the
+  information and I'll edit it, though you'll get less reward

 ## Rewards

 For every contribution, you will be rewarded with NEAR tokens.
 The amount of tokens
 depends on:

 - The quality of the contribution.
 This is perhaps the most important and complex
   factor.
 It includes the quality of the writing, the usefulness of the information,
   the clarity of the explanation, and the relevance of the information.
 The quality is